andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 > - But with 3 App Covers on a row it may get tricky to hit App Covers in the opposite edges on the Top of the screen.

 > <strong>2.
 Events </strong>
-> - Since the Top part is used as a Presentational component with no controls,there are no problems.
+> - Since the Top part is used as a Presentational component with no controls, everything is perfect.

 > <strong>3.
 Apps </strong>
 > - App Icons on the Top may not be reachable.